 The month of April 2019 with an array of U.S. work days as a list of ranges.

 This pattern may be one of the most used when using the MMAPv1 storage engine with MongoDB.
-However due to the depreciation of this storage engine, it has lost its generic use case, but it is still useful in some situations.
+However due to the deprecation of this storage engine, it has lost its generic use case, but it is still useful in some situations.
 And like other patterns, you have a trade-off between "simplicity" and "performance".

 The next post in this series will look at the Document Versioning Pattern.

 If you have questions, please leave comments below.